wordpressPHP/onwebchat/readme.txt

 = Can I hide chat’s widget when I am offline? =

-Yes, just check the "hide chat widget.." in your admin page.
+Yes, just check the "hide chat widget.." at operator's console.
 The chat widget will be hidden when all operators are offline or have select "invisible" status.

 = Cannot connect to my account using email/password =

 It may happen when the outgoing connections are blocked (from a firewall for example).
-In this case you can connect by copy paste you onWebChat Chat Id from the operator console to the plugin form.
+In this case you can connect by copy paste your onWebChat Chat Id from the operator console to the plugin form.

 == Screenshots ==

-1. onWebChat widget on WordPress website
+1. onWebChat live chat widget on WordPress website

 2. Operator chatting with a visitor